another-rust-load-balancer/another-rust-load-balancer/docs/getting_started.md

 ### Grab the binary

-There may be pre-compiled binary at the [github release page](https://github.com/another-rust-load-balancer/another-rust-load-balancer/releases)
+There may be a pre-compiled binary on the [github release page](https://github.com/another-rust-load-balancer/another-rust-load-balancer/releases)

 ## Running it